yleeyilin/tp/docs/UserGuide.md

 ## Useful Notations and Glossary

-While exploring PoochPlanner’s features with this user guide, you take note of these symbols used and what they represent.
+While exploring PoochPlanner’s features with this user guide, you can take note of these symbols used and what they represent.

 Symbol | Meaning
 --------|------------------
 :information_source: | Important Information
 :exclamation: | Warning or Caution
 :bulb: | Additional Information such as Tips or Notes
-:x: | Error Handling or Incorrect Action

 The following glossary table provides clarification on commonly-used terms as well as terminology that is possibly unknown to you.

-Abbreviation/Nomenclature | Meaning
+Phrases | Meaning
 --------|------------------
 GUI | GUI stands for Graphical User Interface and it represents the visual display of PoochPlanner that you can see when the application is run.
 GUI Component | A subsection of the GUI.
 For more information on specific GUI components, refer to this [section](#navigating-the-gui).